adamcunnington/Bible/README.md

 The convention that passage references must follow is consistent across `Translations`, `Books` and `Chapters` but the form minimises as the parent object is scoped down.
 It is easier to describe the form per parent:

 ```
-Translation`.passage(reference=None, int_reference=None)
+Translation.passage(reference=None, int_reference=None)
 ```
-* *reference* - takes the form `<book> <chapter>:<verse> - <book> <chapter>:<verse>` where spaces are optional, each component is optional, book can be a number, fuzzy matched sluggified name or even fuzzy matched alternative name, and chapter/verse should be numbers.
-If a component is omitted from the left hand side, it will be assumed to be 1 whereas if a component is omitted from the right hand side, it will be assumed to be final entity of whatever was omitted.
+* *reference* - takes the form, `<book> <chapter>:<verse> - <book> <chapter>:<verse>` where spaces are optional, each component is optional, book can be a number, fuzzy matched sluggified name or even fuzzy matched alternative name, and chapter/verse should be numbers.
+If a component is omitted from the left hand side, it will be assumed to be 1 whereas if a component is omitted from the right hand side, it will be assumed to be the final entity of whatever was omitted.
 This assumption cascades such that the extreme case of *reference=*`-` will actually return a `Passage` object that spans the entire Bible - from Genesis 1:1 to the final verse of the final chapter of the final book.
 It is also possible to return a single book/chapter/verse by omitting the right hand side entirely as well as the `-` character.
 If provided, the right hand side must be greater than the left.
-* *int_reference* - takes a simplified form of `XXYYYZZZ - XXYYYZZZ` where spaces are optional, XX is an optionally 0-padded book number (i.e. both 6 and 06 are acceptable), YYY is a 00-padded chapter number and ZZZ is a 00-padded verse number.
+* *int_reference* - takes a simplified form, `XXYYYZZZ - XXYYYZZZ` where spaces are optional, XX is an optionally 0-padded book number (i.e. both 6 and 06 are acceptable), YYY is a 00-padded chapter number and ZZZ is a 00-padded verse number.
 For example, `Genesis 1:1 - Exodus 3:6` would be represented as `01001001 - 02003006`.
 Each side is optional but the component parts that make up the side are not.
-If provided, the right hand side must be greater than the left.
+If provided, the right hand side must be canonically after the left hand side.

 ```
-`Book`.passage(*reference="-"*)
+Book.passage(reference="-")
 ```
-* *reference* - behaves exactly as *reference* above except takes the form `<chapter>:<verse> - <chapter>:<verse>` as the book comes implicitly from the parent object.
+* *reference* - behaves exactly as *reference* above except it takes the simplified form, `<chapter>:<verse> - <chapter>:<verse>` as the book comes implicitly from the parent object.

 ```
-`Chapter`.passage(*reference="-"*)
+Chapter.passage(reference="-")
 ```
-* *reference* - behaves exactly as *reference* above except takes the form `<verse> - <verse>` as the chapter and book come implicitly from the parent object.
+* *reference* - behaves exactly as *reference* above except it takes the simplified form, `<verse> - <verse>` as the chapter and book come implicitly from the parent object.

 Examples:
 | Passage Reference                                        | Book Start   | Chapter Start | Verse Start | Book End        | Chapter End | Verse End |